AbhishekPratap9/SOC-Analysis/Microsoft Defender XDR/Introduction/Introduction & Working Principle.md

 Defender XDR incidents into microsoft sentinel.

 Defender XDR being EDR(Endpoint detection & Response) tool and Microsoft sentinel is a SIEM & SOAR tool.
-The incidents remain bi-directionally synced between both portals, allowing you to leverage the strengths of both tools in your incident investigations.
+The incidents in the system remain bi-directionally synced between both portals, allowing you to leverage the strengths of both tools in your incident investigations.

 XDR combines signals from: